GwladysKerhoas/Creating-a-R-package-on-Descent-Gradient/README.md

     library(parallel)
     detectCores()

 Then, call the fit function and store the function call in an object variable.
 You have to informed the target variable and the explanatory variables in the formula parameter.

+The gradient descent has three mode : the batch, mini-batch and online mode.
+Here, is a explanation of these in order to inform you which is the mode you want to apply.

+#### Batch mode :

+#### Mini-batch mode :

+#### Online mode :

 The example below show you how to use the fit function.

     LogisticRegression <- fit(formula=classe~.,data=data,coef=0.5,mode="batch",batch_size=0,learningrate=0.1,max_iter=100)